matthewoden/advent-of-code/README.md

 # AdventOfCode

-Messing around with advent_of_code.
+Messing around with [advent of code 2016](http://adventofcode.com/2016/).
 Exercises in lib.